-By this time people were drifting away so I drifted off for a walk around the park and a walk down memory lane.
+By this time people were drifting away from Icon.
+So I drifted off for a walk around the park and a walk down memory lane.
 I took a photo of the rails of the monorail for old times sake.
-It was always my favourite ride was that one.
-To me it’s a shame that it’s being dismantled bit by bit, but I realise that things move on even if my mind doesn’t.
+It was always my favourite ride was that one!

-As soon as I got away from the amazing music of Ben the Sax Man the next thing I heard was the twitter of songbirds.
-I’d bet that Blackpool Pleasure Beach is bordering on a wildlife park, because in between the rides the grounds are immaculate.
+Getting away from the amazing music of Ben the Sax Man, the next thing I heard was the twitter of songbirds.
+In between the rides the grounds are immaculate.
 Obviously the goldfinches felt at home, there were so many of them and they were making a racket!

-So I snaked my way around the park back to the entrance, having completely drained the battery on my camera with all the video clips and photos.
+I snaked my way around the park back to the entrance, with a flat camera battery, video clips and photos.

 You know that little voice that we all have in our heads that talks to us all the time?
-Well mine was running a monologue this morning, and it went along the lines of ‘how lucky am I’.
-The sun’s shining, it’s a glorious day and I’ve been at an amazing event, celebrating the opening of a significant new tourist attraction in a town that I love.
+Well mine was running a monologue this morning, and it went along the lines of ‘how lucky am I. The sun’s shining and it’s a glorious day.
+I’ve been at an amazing event, celebrating the opening of a significant new tourist attraction in a town that I love.
 And that’s my ‘job’.
 Beats just about anything else that I can think of doing for a living 🙂